GarryLed/Webdesign-development-Website_Project/readme.md

 - Homepage carosoul was created using bootstrap which displays three scrolling images and text for a clear description of what the site is about.

 **Cards** (Product cards)
-- JavaScript and Bootstrap card components were used to create dynamic product cards for products throughout the site.
-Each card is uses an unique id that matches the product id in a JSON file, where the product data is stored, and the cards are creted dynamically.
-Each product card has a nice yellow border.
+- JavaScript, JSON and Bootstrap were all used to create dynamic product cards for products throughout the site.
+Each product card uses an unique id (product id) that matches the product id in a products JSON file, where the product data is stored, and the cards are creted dynamically on page load.Each product card has a nice yellow border, a darker backgound with orange buttons that stand out.

 **Forms**
 - I used Bootstrap for the forms on the website: login, newsletter, checkkout, and contact pages.
 I used form labels for a clean look to the form, and placeholder text that dissapears when the user inputs text for better usability.